meemanali/Frontend-Practice/README.md

 The code focuses on:
 - Core HTML structure
-- Basic CSS styling
+- CSS stylings
-- Simple JavaScript interactions
+- JavaScript interactions

 These files are intended to demonstrate foundational understanding (with detailed notes) and learning progression.